 Passing of Former EOAS Professor Arthur Soregaroli

 He completed his undergraduate degree at Iowa State University, and his Masters in Geology at the University of Idaho.
-He then went on to pursue his Doctorate at the University of British Columbia in 1962, start a family and complete his PhD in Geology all while working for Noranda Mines.
+He then went on to pursue his Doctorate at the University of British Columbia in 1962, where he met and married Rosalie.
+They started their family as he completed his PhD in Geology while working for Noranda Mines.
 During this time, he also embarked on two other life-long love affairs: one with mineral collecting and the other with ice hockey, both of which kept him actively engaged until well into his retirement years.

 Art returned to UBC as a professor of Economic Geology in the early 1970s before taking a position with the Geological Survey of Canada in Ottawa.
-The mid-70s saw his return to Vancouver as Vice President of Exploration for Westmin Resources, a position he held until he announced his retirement in the early 1990s.
-This first attempt to retire was pre-empted by an offer from Teck Corp. for him to combine both his expertise in exploration and economic geology with his love of mineral collecting.
+The mid-70s saw his return to Vancouver as Vice President of Exploration for Westmin Resources.
+Art capped off his career with nine years as chief geoscientist for Teck Corporation.

 Art finally retired from his exploration career in the late 1990s, and his irrepressible love of mineral collecting and travel took him and Rosalie to many exotic destinations in the years that followed.
-His discretionary time was soon directed toward a new-found passion: his grandchildren.
-Always a teacher, he spent many hours playing with and guiding them during their formative years
+With the new millennium, his discretionary time was soon directed toward a new-found passion: his grandchildren.
+Always a teacher, he spent many hours playing with and guiding them during their formative years.

 Art lived his life with consummate integrity.
 He championed the underdog, stood up for justice, and reached out to those who were in need of a lift.
 His friendly, genuine and kind disposition endeared him to many, and his keen sense of humour, accompanied by that mischievous twinkle in his eye, enriched our lives.
 He will be greatly missed by us all.